walchko/github-blog/source/blog/misc/quotes-i-like/quotes-i-like.md

 - Please.
 How stupid do I look to you?
 World Domination.
 I'll leave that to the religious nuts or the Republicans, thank you. - The Monarch
 - To prey on their fear, move like an animal, to feel the kill. - Brock Samson
 - Smurfs:
     - *Henchmen 24:* Come on!
-They have on female servicing a large group of males.
+They have one female servicing a large group of males.
 That implies a species that lays eggs.
     - *Henchmen 21:* Oh my God, you're crazy!
 They're so obviously mamals!
     - *Henchmen 24:* Please!
 She'd be in estrus 24/7 if she didn't lay eggs.
     - *Henchmen 21:* Smurfs don't lay eggs!
 I won't tell you this again!
 Papa Smurf has a fucking beard!
 They're mamals!